ministryofjustice/fb-publisher/README.md

 # Running locally

-When you are running in the default development mode (see "To run as a native application" above), there will also be a 'localhost' environment
+When you are running in the default development mode (see "To run as a native application" above), there will also be a 'localhost' environment.

+This environment will deploy to a local [Minikube](https://kubernetes.io/docs/setup/minikube/) cluster, so that you can test services & overall deployment etc.